alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

     stringStream.via(businessLogic).run(sum)
 ```

+> This one is the critical, essential concept.
+We take a stream from source,
+> transform it along the way, then push the transformed values into the sink to
+> obtain our final result.
+The act of starting such a stream is described by the
+> final ZIO that is returned by the run method.

+> I think it's worth adding a small bit after the code snippet with this
+> description.

-Along with the typical collection like operations you'd expect, there are a
+Along with the typical collection-like operations you'd expect, there are a
 number of addition ones that are available directly on `ZStream` and can be
 referenced in the
 [official docs](https://zio.dev/next/datatypes/stream/zstream/#operations) .

 ## Handling Failures

+> I think some concrete examples with outputs will illustrate the concepts here
+> better.
+Same with orElseEither, catchSome, catchAll.

 If we think of some `val s1: ZStream[R, E, A]`, we can use the `orElse` methods
 to directly provide a recovery stream.
 The interesting thing of `orElseEither`